-The Total Pension Liability as of June 30, 2015, is based on the results of an actuarial valuation date of July 1, 2015.
+The Total Pension Liability as of June 30, 2016, is based on the results of an actuarial valuation date of July 1, 2016.
 There were several significant assumptions and other inputs used to measure the total pension liability.
-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of the last actuarial experience study, dated May 1, 2014.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of the last actuarial experience study, dated May 1, 2014.
 Among those assumptions were the following:

-٠ Total Wage Increases 5.00% for University members,

-4.00%-8.51% for non-University members

-٠ Investment Return 7.75%

-٠ Price Inflation 3.25%
+• Total Wage Increases (include 4% general 5.00% for University members, wage increase assumption) 4.00%-8.51% for non-University members • Investment Return 7.75% • Price Inflation 3.25%